Bracketology: The latest on where the Gamecocks stand

 Other projections:

-▪ CBS’s Jerry Palm has the Gamecocks as a No. 6 seed facing TCU in the first round in Sacramento in the South Region.
-They’d match up with the winner of UCLA and Bucknell in the second round.
+▪ CBS’s Jerry Palm also had the Gamecocks in a Nos.
+6-11 matchup with Middle Tennessee, but being played in Salt Lake City in the Midwest Region.
+Arizona and UNC Asheville would be waiting for the winner of that.

-▪ USA Today put South Carolina as a No. 6 seed in Buffalo in the West Region, matched up against Nevada, currently 18-5 in the Mountain West.
-The winner of Duke-Florida Gulf Coast would await in the second round.
+▪ USA Today put South Carolina as a No. 6 seed in Greenville in the West Region, also against the Blue Raiders.
+The winner of Virginia-Belmont game would await in the second round.

 Comments